EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 dotnet add reference ../VehicleQuotes/VehicleQuotes.csproj
 ```

-The command itsef is pretty self-explanatory.
+The command itself is pretty self-explanatory.
 It just expects to be given the `.csproj` file of the project that we want to add as a reference in order to do its magic.

 Running that should've added the following snippet to `VehicleQuotes.CreateUser/VehicleQuotes.CreateUser.csproj`: